 - Sugar: you can substitute caster sugar with brown sugar or white sugar.

 - Chocolate: you can use milk or white chocolate if you like.
-You can also use 1 tbsp of chocolate chips, just make sure to press them close together in the centre of the mug cake.
+You can also use 1 tablespoon of chocolate chips, just make sure to press them close together in the centre of the mug cake.

 - Why did my cake overflow?
 If your cake overflowed then you are using a mug which is too small.
 Use a mug which is at least 350 mL (12.5 oz) or use a small microwave-safe bowl.
 If your cake starts to overflow, stop the microwave and let the cake sink down then resume cooking.